charite-icm/snf/README.md

 ```

 ## Usage
-Here’s an example of how to use the `Snf` class with toy data which can be found in `example_toydata.py`:
+Here’s an example of how to use the `Snf` class with toy data, which can be found in `example_toydata.py`:

 ```python
 import os